comevussor/Apache-Hive-queries-on-IMDB-open-database/Hadoop ecosystem.md

   - Apache **HBase** : NoSQL database that supports structured data storage for large tables
   - Apache Phoenix : SQL layer to porovie low-latency access to HBase data
   - Apache Solr : distributed search platform to index PB of data (built on Apache Lucene)
-  - Apache **Spark** : general purpose processing engine to build and run SQL, streaming, machine learning, or graphic applications
+  - Apache **Spark** : general purpose processing engine (framework) to build and run SQL, streaming, machine learning, or graphic applications
+  - Apache Hadoop **MapReduce** : is also a framework for distributing processing, like Spark
   - Apache **Zeppelin** : web-based notebook for data analytics (many possible languages)

 Example of Basic architecture :